georust/geo/CONTRIBUTING.md

 All pull requests are reviewed by another person.

-After someone has reviewed your pull request, they will leave an annotation on the pull request with an `r+`.
-It will look something like this:
+After someone has reviewed your pull request, they will approve it if they're satisfied.

-    bors: r+

-This tells @bors, our lovable integration bot, that your pull request has been approved.
-The PR then enters the merge queue, where @bors will run all the tests on every platform we support.
-If it all works out, @bors will merge your code into `main` and close the pull request.
+Once the maintainers are happy with the number of approving reviews, they will queue your PR.
+It will then enter the merge queue, which will run all the tests on every platform we support.
+If it all works out, the process will merge your code into `main` and close the pull request.

 ## Writing Tests and Documentation